WeskerYuan/flydan/README.md

 The SITL simulation in this project uses [ZeroMQ](zeromq.org/) to establish a publisher-subscriber model and simulates the XBee network.
 Alternatively, one can plug in real XBee modules and specify the USB ports.

-__Note:__ The dronekit-sitl will throw a `OSError: [Errno 13] Permission denied` exception if the binaries is uploaded in Windows and pulled from github in Linux.
+__Note:__ The dronekit-sitl will throw an `OSError: [Errno 13] Permission denied` exception if the binaries are uploaded in Windows and pulled from github in Linux.
 Same will occur if using zip files.

 ---